Tommy Dreamer: Immortal (2011)

 On the May 5 episode of Impact!, Dreamer was forced to attack A.J.
 Styles and to join Immortal in order to save his job in TNA.
 Dreamer was later confronted on his choice by A.J.
 Styles, which led to a match at Sacrifice, where Dreamer was victorious following interference from Bully Ray.
 On the following episode of Impact Wrestling, Dreamer officially turned heel, citing the first time he attacked Styles was due to being forced by Ray, before willingly attacking Styles because he wanted to and proceeding to berate the crowd by calling them "pieces of crap" for not sympathizing with his job situation.
 This is also the first time that Dreamer has wrestled as a heel since being a member of the Alliance during his WWF/E career.
 On the May 26 episode of Impact Wrestling, Styles and Christopher Daniels defeated Dreamer and Ray in a no disqualification street fight.
-On June 6 Dreamer confirmed that TNA's house show in Memphis, Tennessee on June 11 would be his final appearance for the promotion.
+On June 6 Dreamer confirmed that TNA's house show in Memphis, Tennessee on June 11 would be his final appearance for TNA.
 In his final TNA match, Dreamer teamed with Bully Ray in a losing effort against A.J.
 Styles and Brother Devon.
-After the match Bully would berate Dreamer, causing Dreamer to turn on him and make up with Styles and Devon.
+After the match Bully berates Dreamer, causing Dreamer to turn on him and make up with Styles and Devon.